rahulkumarborah/tejasupmanyu.dev/src/pages/understanding-use-effect/index.md

 though, you should totally follow [Dan](https://twitter.com/dan_abramov) and [Sunil](https://twitter.com/threepointone) on twitter!

-### Each Render Wwns Its State, Props, Effects ....Everything.
+### Each Render Owns Its State, Props, Effects ....Everything.

 As we saw above, each render owns its state, props and pretty much everything including `effects`.